Altinn/altinn-studio-docs/content/technology/Material UI/_index.md

 ---
 title: Material UI
-description: Material UI is one of the popular react UI framework used in Altinn Studio/ Altinn Studio Apps
+description: Material UI is one of the popular react UI library used in Altinn Studio/ Altinn Studio Apps
 weight: 100
-tags: ["tjenester 3.0", "MAterial UI"]
+tags: ["tjenester 3.0", "Material UI"]
 ---

 #### Material UI
-Material UI is used in Altinn Studio as the React UI framework.
-MAterial UI was chosen because
+Material UI is used in Altinn Studio as the React UI library.
+Material UI was chosen because
 - It is based on the Google's material design.
-- It focuses exclusively on the React library
+- It focuses exclusively on the React components
-- Can use the readily available responsive components
+- Can use responsive components provided by the library
 - Can override the style to customize the component to match the application requirements
-- Less time
+- Can save time by using the components in the library instead of creating it from scratch (for example, the navigation drawers, application bar)
 - It uses JSS as a styling solution that exposes a low-level API which helps in advanced overriding and theming mechanism

 #### Lenker